Titans Grip

 Best for: The purist who wants to follow the classic, global CrossFit.com programming without any extra features or community noise.

-Limitations: It is purely a delivery and logging tool.
-There is no personalized programming, no analysis of your performance, and no adaptive coaching.
-It assumes you already know how to perform the movements safely and effectively.
+• Purely a delivery and logging tool.
+No personalized programming, no analysis of your performance, and no adaptive coaching.

 What it does: Wodify is a comprehensive business management platform for Crossfit gyms (affiliates) that includes a member-facing app for booking classes, tracking attendance, and logging WOD results.